With all the fun of having a party also comes a responsibility to your neighbors and the Police Department, including:

 - Neighbors complain of excessive noise, illegal parking, damage to their property, or any other unusual activities.

-- A police officer on patrol observes any of the same types of activity.
+- Police officer on patrol observes any of these types of activity.

-- The person giving the party calls because he or she has lost control of the gathering.
-(If this occurs, do not hesitate to call the police.
+- The person giving the party calls because the party has gotten out of control.
+(Please do not hesitate to call the police.
 Police officers are trained to bring the situation under control and disperse unruly guests.)

-- Tell your neighbors in advance that you are planning a social gathering, and ask them to call you if they have any problems.
+- Tell your neighbors in advance you are planning a social gathering.
+Ask them to call you if they have any problems.

-- Contact the Police Department if any problems arise at your gathering.
+- Contact the Police Department if any problems occur.

 - Do not allow under-age guests to consume alcoholic beverages.

-- Go outside occasionally to make sure the noise is not too loud or no undesirable activity is taking place.
+- Go outside occasionally to make sure noise is not too loud or undesirable activity is taking place.

-- If it becomes necessary to leave the gathering for a short time, leave a responsible person in charge during your absence.
+- If you need to leave the gathering for a short time, leave a responsible person in charge.

 - Only allow individuals you know to attend the gathering.

-Taking these few steps can help make your party a positive experience for all.
+Make your next party a positive experience for everyone.

 There are currently no external links.